hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

 * `location` -
   (Required)
   Location of the CertificateAuthority.
-A full list of valid locations can be found by running `gcloud beta privateca locations list`.
+A full list of valid locations can be found by running `gcloud privateca locations list`.

 * `certificate_authority_id` -
   (Required)
   The user provided Resource ID for this Certificate Authority.

+* `pool` -
+  (Required)
+  The name of the CaPool this Certificate Authority belongs to.

 * `config` -
   (Required)